aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

      Document(page_content="Breakdance (also called breaking, b-boying or b-girling) is a type of dance that is done by people who are part of the hip hop culture. [...] ", metadata={})]

 It's important to note that while the PGVector similarity search retrieves documents with similar content, it may not provide answers to specific questions.
-To address this, we are going to use a Chat Language Model (ChatLLM) to build a Q&A bot that leverages the vector store for efficient querying and integrates natural language understanding to answer questions more effectively.
+To address this, we are going to use a Chat Language Model to build a Q&A bot that leverages the vector store for efficient querying and integrates natural language understanding to answer questions more effectively.

 Before building the Q&A bot using a ChatLLM and querying the vectorstore, a fake Wikipedia article is added to ensure that the bot is utilizing the vectorstore and not its own memory.